A detailed list of the best hotel in Longyearbyen, Spitsbergen – reviews and recommendations for every budget

 Note: I get commissions for purchases made through links in this post.

-Where to stay in Spitsbergen
+Where to stay in Longyearbyen

 As a preface I would like to mention four hotels that are worth staying in:

 Now, again, please keep in mind that not a single one of them will be able to satisfy any sophisticated traveler.
 You will most certainly have to reduce your expectations.
 Coming to Svalbard feels more like an expedition and not so much like a holiday.
 See it as both a challenge and a unique opportunity!
-Also please keep in mind that not so long ago visiting the island was only possible for scientist and military.
+Also please keep in mind that not so long ago visiting the island was only possible for scientists and military.